Thursday 12 June 2025, 9.30am – 3.45pm (BST)

 Gill Thomas (info), Director of Engagement, Capacity and Resilience, Global Cyber Alliance

 All SASIG events operate under the Chatham House Rule and there is no charge to attend.
-Refreshments and lunch will be provided.
+Refreshments and lunch were kindly provided.

 If you are a member of ISACA, ICA, ISC2 or The Security Institute, you can earn CPE/CPD points for attending our events live/in person.
 Remember to log your attendance with your provider to be credited.